 Key-spiration Can Be Found Anywhere

-Use as many different sources as possible to find different suggestions or variations on your keywords, especially if you’re narrowing down your broad keywords into long-tail keywords.
+Use as many different sources as possible to find different suggestions or variations on your keywords, especially if you’re narrowing down your keywords.
 Internet users will generally use broad terms in their initial search and then narrow down the search using more specific words or phrases as they narrow down what they actually want to know.
 There are many sources you can use.
 You can even start typing your broad word into the Google search bar and see what it auto fills as phrase suggestions.
-You can also use the suggested searches at the bottom of the Google page when searching for your broad keyword.
-There are several tools around the internet that are also free to help you create long-tail keywords.
+You can also use the suggested searches at the bottom of the Google page.
+There are several keyword research tools around the internet that are also free to help you create long-tail keywords.
 Explore and figure out which tools work for you.

 Finalized Your Keyword List – Now What?